 This project will not be easy.
 The opinions on these themes differ.
 The discussions are often passionate because they affect the daily lives and the futures of our fellow human beings: mothers, fathers, children, brothers and sisters.
 It is impossible to remain indifferent.

 12 European Caritas organizations* have embraced these questions for three years.
 We will regularly share news, analysis, and many stories from the Caritas network – a network filled with energy.
 A network characterized by both big and small stories.
 We cannot wait to share them with you.
 See you soon!

-The MIND project has received the financial assistance of the European Union Development Education and Awareness Raising (DEAR) Programme.
-For further information please click here.
+The MIND project received financial support from the program of the European Union for Awareness and Development Education (DEAR).
+For more information, please click here.